t2kx/PracticalDevOpsTraining/Exercises/exercise01.md

 1. [Optional] Learn more about REST and Web API [https://blogs.msdn.microsoft.com/martinkearn/2015/01/05/introduction-to-rest-and-net-web-api/]

+1. [Optional] Learn more about OWIN and Katana [http://www.asp.net/aspnet/overview/owin-and-katana/getting-started-with-owin-and-katana]

 1. Start Visual Studio

 1. Create a new web project. **Disable** Application Insights for now.
 We will add Application Insights later.<br/>